Data Transfer and Management Guide

 To simplify the data transfer process, it is recommended that Windows users follow the How to Transfer Data with Cyberduck guide as detailed below.

-Before we begin, you will need to know:
+Before beginning data transfer with command-line tools, you will need to know:

 • the path to your data file(s) on your local system

-• the path to your transfer directory on the remote storage server
+• the path to your transfer directory on the remote system

 In order to transfer your project data, you will first need to know where the files are located on your local system.